sd17spring/TextMining/README.md

 ### Project Overview :

-This projects uses Twitter as the data source for collecting the Tweets of all [English Premier League Players](https://twitter.com/BBCSport/lists/premier-league-players/members?lang=en) starting from the first day of the season(13 August, 2016) to 16 Feb, 2017.
-[Sentiment analysis(NLTK)](http://www.nltk.org/howto/sentiment.html) of Tweets was conducted to find out if there exists any relationship between the league standing and the result of the sentiment analysis of each club.
-Let's figure out whether Sir Alex Ferguson, the legendary ManU manager who said <i>"Twitter is a waste of time"</i> was indeed right or not!
+This projects uses Twitter as the data source for collecting the Tweets of all of the [English Premier League Players](https://twitter.com/BBCSport/lists/premier-league-players/members?lang=en) starting from the first day of the season(13 August, 2016) to 18 Feb, 2017.
+A [Sentiment analysis(NLTK)](http://www.nltk.org/howto/sentiment.html) of Tweets was conducted to find out if there exists any relationship between the current league standing and the result of the sentiment analysis of each club.
+Let's find out whether Sir Alex Ferguson, the legendary Manchester United manager who claimed that <i>"Twitter is a waste of time"</i> was indeed right or not!

 ### Implementation [~2-3 paragraphs]